-Terms and Conditions

-Applicants whose proposals are selected and approved for grant funding must enter into a Grant Agreement with DCC prior to disbursement of funds or initiation of the project.
-The Grant Agreement will utilize the CMA, a set of standard contract terms and exhibits used for state-funded research provided by the State of California to the University of California and California State University.
+- A. Terms and Conditions: Applicants whose proposals are selected and approved for grant funding must enter into a Grant Agreement with DCC prior to disbursement of funds or initiation of the project.
+The Grant Agreement will utilize the CMA, a set of standard contract terms and exhibits used for statefunded research provided by the State of California to the University of California and California State University.
 The Grant Agreement includes terms and conditions relevant to the receipt and use of grant funding, including prior approval requirements, expenditures, and budget flexibility.
 Terms and conditions of the Cannabis Academic Research Grant are those specified in CMA, except as specified in Appendix A of this RFP.
-Information submitted in the grant application will become part of the final Grant Agreement.

-Fund Disbursement

-Funds will be distributed to the university through the State Controller's Office after execution of the Grant Agreement.
+Information submitted in the grant application will become part of the final Grant Agreement. - B. Fund Disbursement: Funds will be distributed to the university through the State Controller's Office after execution of the Grant Agreement.
 Recipients will receive a single disbursement of grant funds.
 Eligible program expenditures may start upon final execution of the Grant Agreement.
 Grant funds can only be expended for activities listed in the research proposal and included in the Grant Agreement.
 Grant expenditures cannot exceed the total funding amount approved by DCC.
-Grant funds not expended prior to the end of the project term are forfeited and must be returned to DCC.

-Record Keeping and Audit Requirements

-The grantee must be able to demonstrate to the satisfaction of the Department that the grant funds were expended for eligible uses and in a manner consistent with the activities identified in the Grant Agreement.
+Grant funds not expended prior to the end of the project term are forfeited and must be returned to DCC. - C. Record Keeping and Audit Requirement: The grantee must be able to demonstrate to the satisfaction of DCC that the grant funds were expended for eligible uses and in a manner consistent with the activities identified in the Grant Agreement.
 Records must be maintained for a minimum of seven years after the grant term date or final payment of any grant funds, whichever is later.
 Failure to adhere to documentation and reporting requirements may result in termination of the Grant Agreement, recapture of distributed funds or reimbursement of expended funds to DCC.

-Contract Amendments
+8. Contract Amendments:

-Requests to amend the Grant Agreement, including elements of the project plan, must be submitted by the Grantee in writing to grants@cannabis.ca.gov using the Grant Amendment Form (DCC-2607).
-Requests must include revised CMA Exhibits and an explanation of reason for the requested change.
+Requests to amend the Grant Agreement, including elements of the project plan, must be submitted by the Grantee in writing to